Knowledge base

 4. Enter your Manager login password.

-5. Click on the Next button to save:
+5. Click the Next button to save:

 Note: it is possible for an administrator within the Organization to block users from requesting a password reset by SMS: